Take the Quiz to see if you know about the Grains Group…

 All of these grain products are available in both refined and whole grain varieties.
 Check the ingredient list for terms like “whole grain,” “whole cornmeal,” or “whole wheat” to help you choose food products made from whole grains.
 Some foods are made from a mixture of whole grains and refined grains.

-We hope you enjoyed this quiz.
-Thank you for the opportunity to share this important information about the role Grains play in our overall nutrition.
+We hope you enjoyed the quiz and learned something about the grains group.
+Thank you for the opportunity to share this important information about the role the grains group plays in our overall nutrition.
 Find a few good recipes for Nutritious Grain Recipes!

 Join hundreds of people who are joining us to learn more about staying healthy and the importance of their nutritional habits.
 Need inspiration?
 Sign Up to receive periodic emails from us focused on helping you take care of your health.